morethantesting/morethantesting.github.io/blog/_posts/2018-09-01-joining-a-startup-as-qa-lead.markdown

   4. The wise thing to use is to **use data**.
   5. The important thing to mind is to **mind your well-being**.

-If you want to know the story behind each of them, check out the last part of this series in an article about [what I've learned after 30 days as QA Lead in a startup]({{ site.baseurl }}/blog/lessons-learned-as-qa-lead-in-a-startup/).
+If you want to know the story behind each of them, check out the last part of this series in an article about [what I've learned after 30 days as a QA Lead in a startup]({{ site.baseurl }}/blog/lessons-learned-as-qa-lead-in-a-startup/).

 * * *